-5.2.1 Bachelor's Degree Other Fees
+5.2.1 Bachelor Degree Other Fees

 - 1. BHD 10 Application fee (paid once) - 2.
 BHD 100 Registration fee (paid once; 110 BHD for Hosted Programmes) - 3.
 100 BHD Labs' fees per first and second semester for Computer Science, Interior Design and Graphic Design students. - 4.
 BHD 50 labs' fees per summer Semester for Computer Science, Interior Design and Graphic Design students. - 5.
 BHD 5 fees for English language placement test. - 6.
 BHD 5 fees for an official academic transcript. - 7.
 BHD 5 fees for issuing a graduation certificate. - 8.
 BHD 5 fees for a duplicate official academic transcript. - 9.
 BHD 5 fees for issuance student bona fide official student certificate. - 10.
 BHD 10 fees for course equivalence procedure. - 11.
 BHD 10 fees for appealing a final grade per course. - 12.
 BHD 30 Fees for submission of an incomplete exam (a valid excuse should be submitted in accordance with the procedures established in the University Regulations). - 13.
 BHD 5 fees to issue a new ID card or a replacement. - 14.
-BHD 10 for each extra copy of the graduation transcripts and certificate. - 15.
-In cases where a student damages or loses a library book, he/she pays double the price of it in addition to binding cost. - 16.
-BHD 150 graduation fees + graduation certificate Arabic + Annual Book.
+BHD 10 for each extra copy of the graduation transcripts and certificate.

-- a.
+- 15. In cases where a student damages or loses a library book, he/she pays double the price of it in addition to binding cost. - 16.
+BHD 150 graduation fees + graduation certificate Arabic + Annual Book. - The newly-admitted student pays BHD 650 non-refundable for seat reservation and it consists of the following fees: - a.
 BHD 10 one-time fee to submit the application (mentioned in item (1) above). - b.
 BHD 100 one-time registration fee (mentioned in item (2) above). - c.
-BHD 5 fee to issue a new university ID card (mentioned in item (13) above).
+BHD 5 fee to issue a new university ID card (mentioned in item (13) above). - d.
+BHD 535 part of the tuition fees of the admissions semester.